hamartin/DmarcReport/README.md

 be opened while packaged as a ZIP file as long as the XML is the only file within that ZIP file.

+## Contact information

+You can contact me at hamartin@moshwire.com.
+Please refer to Dmarc Report in the title if contacting me in context of this application.

 ## Requirements

     1. python-libxml